 Homemade Vanilla Buttercream Frosting

 This simple homemade vanilla buttercream is easy to make and results in a silky smooth frosting that is easy to pipe.
-Vanilla frosting only requires 3 ingredients: butter, powdered sugar, and vanilla!
-Whip this frosting up in just about 5 minutes and use to frost layer cakes or cupcakes!
-Pin it for Later »
+This American style frosting requires only a few ingredients.
+Whip up in just about 10 minutes and use to frost cakes, cupcakes, and cookies!

 - Skill Level: Beginner

 The easiest homemade vanilla frosting is made by beating together butter with powdered sugar and vanilla.
-This style of frosting is what is known as American buttercream and also decorators buttercream because it pipes easily to make intricate designs.
+This style of frosting is known as American buttercream (and decorator’s buttercream) because it pipes so easily to make intricate designs.

 American buttercream is also sometimes referred to as crusting buttercream because a slight crust forms when it is exposed to air.
 This characteristic is desirable when icing cookies that will be stacked or for intricate designs on cakes.